The principle: Queries go to data

 When you share data with a partner organization, they query your data through the same architecture:- Partner submits NQL query referencing your dataset

-- Control plane verifies their access grants
+- Control plane verifies their permissions against your access rules

 - Compiled query is sent to your data plane